-As of 2016, college-bound students can fill out their FAFSA (Free Application for Federal Student Loans) while they make their college selection.
+As of 2016, college-bound students can fill out their FAFSA (Free Application for Federal Student Aid) while they make their college selection.

 In the past, students preparing for college had to wait until January to file FAFSA forms to find out what kinds of federal scholarships they were eligible for.
 This meant that they were making their selections for college (one of the biggest investments of one’s life) without knowing one very important factor---how much they might get from the government.
 Why is this important?
 Well, if you, as a financially responsible student, cut some schools from your short list because they the school’s sticker price made it appear out of reach, you might have shorted yourself some really good options.